SEKOIA-IO/documentation/docs/integration/categories/network_security/paloalto.md

 - **Supported environment**: On Premise
 - **Version compatibility**:
 - **Detection based on**: Telemetry
-- **Supported application or feature**: Traffic, Threat and WileFire Malicious
+- **Supported application or feature**: Traffic, Threat and WildFire Malicious

 ## Specification